Jenny Simpson

 Jennifer Simpson (née Barringer; born August 23, 1986) is a retired American middle- and long-distance runner.
 She won the gold medal in the 1500 meters at the 2011 World Championships, silvers at the 2013 and 2017 World Championships, and a bronze at the 2016 Rio Olympics.

 Simpson is a former American record holder for the 3000 metres steeplechase.
-She represented the United States at the 2008 Beijing, 2012 London and 2016 Rio Olympics.
+She represented the United States at the 2008 Beijing, 2012 London, and 2016 Rio de Janeiro.
 She was the 2014 Diamond League 1500 m winner.
 Simpson won 11 individual American national titles.
 She is a four-time individual NCAA Division I champion.

+In February 2026, Fleet Feet appointed Simpson as its first-ever Chief Running Officer.

 Running career

 High school

-As a student at Oviedo High School, Jenny Barringer was a 5-time state champion in track and 3-time state champion in cross country.
+As a student at Oviedo High School, Jenny Barringer was a 5-time state champion in track and a 3-time state champion in cross country.
 On 3 February 2018, Oviedo High School renamed their track Jenny Simpson Track in her honor.
 She also set Florida high school records in the mile, two-mile, 5000 m, and three-mile.
 Barringer finished 3rd in San Diego's Foot Locker Cross Country Championships in 2003 behind winner Katelyn Kaltenbach of Colorado and Marie Lawrence of Nevada.
-In the regional, Barringer came on strong and won for the second straight year in identical times of 17:27, becoming the first Florida girl to ever win the Footlocker South regional twice.
+In the regional, Barringer came on strong and won for the second straight year in identical times of 17:27, becoming the first Florida girl ever to win the Footlocker South regional twice.
 She finished 10th in San Diego's Footlocker cross country national championship in 2004.